An oil painting of three passions

 The fullness of God's protection

 Shāmar is a Hebrew word that expresses the rich fullness of God’s protection.
-The entire devotional word study is found on the back of this Art Card in the Care Collection at Flower Girl Greetings.com
+This card is available as a 4-Pack here at Flower Girl Greetings.
+A devotional word study is found on the back of this Art Card.
+Here are the words:

 Shāmar is the detailed all-encompassing, constant, permanent protection of the Sovereign Creator God over His children.
 English translations use words such as keep, guard, watch over, and preserve to attempt to convey its meaning.
 God cares for us as a good shepherd cares for a flock or a gardener delicately tends the garden.